jasondohertyactiveops/Github-CiQ-Automation/.docs/llm/API/TESTCASE_INSTRUCTIONS.md

 ## What This Tests

-User with valid credentials can successfully login via API and receive a valid JWT token with correct database state.
+User with valid credentials can successfully login via API, receive a valid JWT token, and have correct login state recorded in database.

 ---